saulocantanhede/tfgreek2/docs/about.md

 ## About Text-Fabric

-Text-Fabric is a powerful Python library and framework designed to facilitate the analysis and manipulation of large-scale textual data, particularly in the context of ancient languages and biblical texts.
-It provides a comprehensive set of tools for processing and querying structured text data efficiently.
-Text-Fabric was developed by [Dirk Roorda](https://github.com/dirkroorda).
+Text-Fabric, as described by its developer [Dirk Roorda](https://github.com/dirkroorda), is a "data model, a file format, and a tool on the one hand, and a strategy, even an ethos on the other hand."<sup>1</sup> The Text-Fabric framework is designed to facilitate the analysis and manipulation of large-scale textual data, particularly in the context of ancient languages and biblical texts.
+The engine of Text-Fabric is its powerful Python library, which provides a comprehensive set of tools for processing and querying structured text data efficiently.
 The software package is accessible at [https://github.com/annotation/text-fabric](https://github.com/annotation/text-fabric).

 Detailed information regarding Text-Fabric can be found at:
 * [Text-Fabric Package description](https://annotation.github.io/text-fabric/tf/index.html)